 It has an SPF of 30 so you can be sure that you are well protected from harmful UV rays that burn your skin.
 It contains a mixture of almond oil, sesame oil, and coconut oil, which all make the skin look youthful and glowing.

-This tanning oil offers minimal UV protection with their SPF 6.
+This tanning oil offers minimal UV protection with its SPF 6.
 This is a little better than what a base-tan provides, but is not enough protection for long-term sun exposure.

 That means this oil has to be reapplied frequently and right after swimming.

-There is no denying that coconut oil has numerous benefits for the skin.
+There is no denying that coconut oil can help you tan and has numerous benefits for the skin.
 But that does not mean it can do everything!
-It doesn’t work as sunblock, and you should not use it by itself for tanning.
+It doesn’t work as sunblock, and you should not use it by itself for safe tanning.

-Nevertheless, it can still be combined with different ingredients and products to create an effective tanning product that will make the skin look golden bronze, beautiful!
+But it can be combined with different ingredients and products to create an effective tanning product that will make the skin look golden bronze and beautiful!

 Its moisturizing property is very important in achieving an even tan.
 It’s no surprise that lots of tan-related products have it in their ingredient list.
 Coconut oil can really help your tanning process, and leave you with supple, luscious skin.
 Just be smart and combine it with appropriate sunscreen!